 Functions of the Compensation Committee, include, but are not limited to: reviewing and approving, or recommending the Board approve, compensation arrangements for our executive officers, including salary and payments under the Company's equity-based plans; reviewing compensation for non-employee directors and recommending changes to the Board; and administering our stock compensation plans.
-Our principal executive officer annually reviews the performance of each of the named executive officers and other officers and makes recommendations regarding the compensation of the named executive officers and other officers and managers of the company, while the Compensation Committee reviews the performance of our principal executive officer.
+Our principal executive officer annually reviews the performance of each of the named executive officers and other officers and makes recommendations regarding the compensation of the named executive officers and other officers and makes recommendations regarding the compensation of the named executive officer.
 The conclusions and recommendations resulting from our principal executive officer's review are then presented to the Compensation Committee for its consideration and approval.
-The Compensation Committee can exercise its discretion in modifying any of our principal executive officer's recommendations.
+The Compensation Committee rave officer's recommendations.
 The Compensation Committee may delegate its authority to a subcommittee of its members.